Stimulant: MDMA

-3,4-Methylenedioxymethamphetamine (MDMA, ecstasy, or molly) is an entactogen, euphoriant, and stimulant of the amphetamine class.
-Briefly used by some psychotherapists as an adjunct to therapy, the drug became popular recreationally and the DEA listed MDMA as a Schedule I controlled substance, prohibiting most medical studies and applications.
+3,4-Methylenedioxymethamphetamine (MDMA, ecstasy, or molly) is an entactogen, euphoriant, and psychostimulant of the amphetamine class.
+Briefly used by some psychotherapists as an adjunct to therapy, the drug became popular recreationally and, in the United States, the DEA listed MDMA as a Schedule I controlled substance, prohibiting most medical studies and applications.
 MDMA is known for its entactogenic properties.
 The stimulant effects of MDMA include hypertension, anorexia (appetite loss), euphoria, social disinhibition, insomnia (enhanced wakefulness/inability to sleep), improved energy, increased arousal, and increased perspiration, among others.
-Relative to catecholaminergic transmission, MDMA enhances serotonergic transmission significantly more, when compared to classical stimulants like amphetamine.
-MDMA does not appear to be significantly addictive or dependence forming.
+Relative to catecholaminergic transmission, MDMA enhances serotonergic transmission significantly more, when compared to similar psychostimulants like amphetamine.

 Due to the relative safety of MDMA, some researchers such as David Nutt have criticized the scheduling level, writing a satirical article finding MDMA to be 28 times less dangerous than horseriding, a condition he termed "equasy" or "Equine Addiction Syndrome".

 MDPV

-Methylenedioxypyrovalerone (MDPV) is a psychoactive drug with stimulant properties that acts as a norepinephrine-dopamine reuptake inhibitor (NDRI).
+Methylenedioxypyrovalerone (MDPV) is a psychoactive drug with stimulant properties that acts as a norepinephrine–dopamine reuptake inhibitor (NDRI).
 It was first developed in the 1960s by a team at Boehringer Ingelheim.
 MDPV remained an obscure stimulant until around 2004, when it was reported to be sold as a designer drug.
-Products labeled as bath salts containing MDPV were previously sold as recreational drugs in gas stations and convenience stores in the United States, similar to the marketing for Spice and K2 as incense.
+Products labeled as bath salts containing MDPV were previously sold as recreational drugs in gas stations and convenience stores in the United States, similar to the marketing for spice and K2 as incense.

 Incidents of psychological and physical harm have been attributed to MDPV use.

 Mephedrone

 Mephedrone is a synthetic stimulant drug of the amphetamine and cathinone classes.
 Slang names include drone and MCAT.
 It is reported to be manufactured in China and is chemically similar to the cathinone compounds found in the khat plant of eastern Africa.
-It comes in the form of tablets or a powder, which users can swallow, snort, or inject, producing similar effects to MDMA, amphetamines, and cocaine.
+Mephedrone comes in the form of tablets or a powder, which users can swallow, snort, or inject, producing similar effects to MDMA, amphetamines, and cocaine.

 Mephedrone was first synthesized in 1929, but did not become widely known until it was rediscovered in 2003.
 By 2007, mephedrone was reported to be available for sale on the Internet; by 2008 law enforcement agencies had become aware of the compound; and, by 2010, it had been reported in most of Europe, becoming particularly prevalent in the United Kingdom.
 Mephedrone was first made illegal in Israel in 2008, followed by Sweden later that year.
 In 2010, it was made illegal in many European countries, and, in December 2010, the EU ruled it illegal.
-In Australia, New Zealand, and the US, it is considered an analog of other illegal drugs and can be controlled by laws similar to the Federal Analog Act.
-In September 2011, the USA temporarily classified mephedrone as illegal, in effect from October 2011.
+Australia, New Zealand, and the US treat it as an analog of other illegal drugs, so it can be controlled by laws similar to the Federal Analog Act.
+In September 2011, the US temporarily classified mephedrone as illegal, in effect from October 2011.

-Mephedrone is neurotoxic and has abuse potential, predominantly exerted on 5-hydroxytryptamine (5-HT) terminals, mimicking that of MDMA with which it shares the same subjective sensations on abusers.
+Mephedrone is neurotoxic and has abuse potential, predominantly exerted on serotonin terminals, mimicking that of MDMA with which it shares the same subjective sensations on abusers.